Weighing the Pros and Cons to Working at Home

 Perhaps you have found that working at a traditional job did not offer the flexibility that you wanted or required.
 You are seriously considering working at home, but you are not sure if it is right for you.

-Pros to working at home are great – flexibility, tax deductions, save money, family time…
+Pros to working at home are great – flexibility, tax deductions, saving money, family time…

-The following are only some of the advantages to working at home:
+The following are only some of the advantages of working at home:

 - Flexibility – You tend to have greater flexibility than working outside of the home.
 It is a plus if you have children.
 You will not have to worry about missing a dance class or a soccer game.

 - Tax deductions – These can be great if you work at home.
 Expenses related to your job may be deductible on your tax return, and if you are eligible, do not forget to utilize the home office deduction.
 On your tax form 1040, you are able to deduct one-half of your self-employment tax.
 As always, consult a tax professional regarding all tax-related matters.

 - Save money – Without having to spend money on gas to and from work, car repairs from excessive wear and tear, lunches, work clothing, and possible daycare expenses, you will save a great deal of money.